 The Nomination and Remuneration Committee meets at least once a year to review and make recommendations to the Board of the Company on the overall remuneration policy (the "Remuneration Policy"), specific remuneration packages and compensation arrangement relating to the appointment or termination of Directors, Chief Executive, Alternate Chief Executives, Senior Management and key personnel, and for the formulation and implementation of the Remuneration Policy applicable to all employees of the Group.

-Six meetings were held in 2023.
-The attendance of each member in 2023 is set out below:
+Three meetings were held in 2024.
+The details of the attendance of each member in 2024 is set out below: